 Never reuse old flexible connectors.
 The use of old flexible connectors can cause gas leaks and personal injury.
 Always use NEW flexible connectors when installing a gas appliance.

 CAUTION:

-Do not attempt to operate the oven of this range during a power failure.
+Do not attempt to operate the oven of this range during a power failure (electric ignition models only).

 IMPORTANT:

 Remove all packing material and literature from oven before connecting gas and electrical supply to range.